songshiyu01/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

+I joined TuSimple USA in June, 2021.
+We are actively hiring now.
+Ping me if you are interested in building self-driving trucks together with us!

-I'm one of the founding team members of the Baidu Autonomous Driving Car project.
+I was one of the founding team members of the Baidu Autonomous Driving Car project.
 I joined Baidu in 2014.
-I'm the principal architect of Baidu Autonomous Driving Technology Department (ADT) now.
 Since Jan.
-2016, I am the tech lead of the map and localization team at Baidu ADT.
+2016, I was a tech lead at Baidu ADT, recruited and built the map and localization team from scratch.
+Starting in 2020, I initiated and lead two exploratory pilot projects, pedestrian trajectory prediction and imitation/reinforcement learning-based decision and planning.
 Prior to joining Baidu, I was a research scientist in the media analysis group in NEC Labs America, Cupertino CA.

 My research interests include Computer Vision, Robotics, Machine Learning, Simultaneous Localization and Mapping (SLAM).